duyphuongls1999/Udacity_Storefront_Backend/README.md

 * Testing: Jasmine and Supertest

 ## Installation Instructions

 ### Dev mode
 To install the app's dependencies and use the app in dev mode, run the following:

-`yarn && yarn create-dev-db`
+Installed `postgres` on your local system and connect into server.
+Create DB by script: create database storefront_dev;

-`yarn create-dev-db` runs a script that uses db-migrate to create a new database called `full_stack_dev` and runs the migrations to create the tables.
-This script assumes you have installed `postgres` on your local system and the server is running.
+`yarn dev-up` runs the migrations to create the tables.
+`yarn dev-down` runs the migrations to drop the tables.

 To run the app in dev mode execute `yarn start`.
 ### Test mode
 To install the app's dependencies and use the app in test mode, run the following:

-`yarn && yarn create-test-db`
+Installed `postgres` on your local system and connect into server.
+Create DB by script: create database storefront_test;

-`yarn create-test-db` runs a script that uses db-migrate to create a new database called `full_stack_test` and runs the migrations to create the tables.
-This script assumes you have installed `postgres` on your local system and the server is running.
+`yarn test-up` runs the migrations to create the tables.
+`yarn test-down` runs the migrations to drop the tables.

 To run the tests execute `yarn test`.

-NOTE: It is not necessary to run `db-migrate up` at the command line as the scripts contain the necessary calls to operations.

 ### Ports
 The application runs on port `3000` with database on `5432`.